charlesxu90/Machine_Learning_Matlab/README.md

 This is a github sourse for some basic Machine Learning algorithms.

 You can download and study this code freely.
-However, it's banned to use this code as homework or any other works that you should finish it by yourself.
+However, it's banned to use this code as homework or any other works that you should finish by yourself.

 The codes are MATLAB code.
 Contents of the codes will be: